The Philippines’ Department of Agriculture (DA) will be developing the Agri-Information Support Portal, a web-based information support system.

 According to a recent press release, DA Secretary William Dar shared that the creation of the portal is one of the top initiatives that the Department will be undertaking for 2020.

 About the initiative

-The system will be providing a myriad of benefits that include the following:
+The agri information support portal will be providing a myriad of benefits that include the following: